 Churros con chocolate

-To start the day with energy (and sugar), we recommend you to have breakfast at the ‘chocolatería San Gines’ where you will find the best churros with chocolate in town.
-If you’ve never heard about them, churros are made of long and thin fried dough that is crispy on the outside, and spongy in the inside.
-They are usually served with a hot chocolate cup, and you can get it any season of the year.
+To start the day with energy (and sugar) have breakfast at the ‘chocolatería San Gines’ where you will find the best churros in town.
+If you’ve never heard of churros (where have you been?) they are made of long and thin fried dough that is crispy on the outside, and spongy in the inside.
+They are usually served with a hot chocolate cup, and you can get it at any time of the year.
 This bar is open 24 hours, every day.
 So you have no excuse to miss it!

 Good address: Pasadizo de San Gines,5, Madrid.

 If you have been to Spain, or you have a Spanish friend, then you probably have already tried it.
-Ingredients are simple as it was a popular meal during war times, and it was considered easy to cook and very nutritious -potatoes, eggs, onion and oil are the main ingredients basically- You can choose to eat this delicious dish caramelised or not.
+Ingredients are simple, as it was a popular meal during war times, and it was considered easy to cook and very nutritious -potatoes, eggs, onion and oil are the main ingredients.
+You can choose to eat this delicious dish caramelised or not.

-You can have it almost wherever you go, but we suggest you some particular places such as:
+You can have it almost anywhere you go, but we suggest:

 -Flash Flah, in Barcelona.
 Address La Granada del Penedes,25.
 Average price €10